Sat 13th January 2001 3pm.

 plus the confidence of having seen a few efforts nestle in the old onion bag,

-The youngster now sits out our next two games after his Tottenham
+The youngster its out our next two games after his Tottenham

 transgression, and gets the opportunity to rest his shin splint ailment.
 The